risingwavelabs/risingwave-docs/docs/guides/sink-to-mysql.md

 For the MySQL data type mapping table, see the [Data type mapping table](/guides/ingest-from-mysql-cdc.md#data-type-mapping) under the Ingest data from MySQL CDC topic.

+Additional notes regarding sinking data to MySQL:

-Note that array data types in RisingWave when sinked to MySQL will be converted to a string.
+- Note that array data types in RisingWave when sinked to MySQL will be converted to a string.
 Only one-dimensional arrays can be sinked to MySQL.
 For instance, `ARRAY['Value 1', 'Value 2']` when sinked to MySQL will be converted to the string `Value 1, Value 2`.

+- For array type, we only support `smallint`, `integer`, `bigint`, `real`, `double precision`, and `varchar` type now.
+- It's better to set `connectionTimeZone=UTC` in `jdbc.url` to get the correct `timestamptz` type data.
+For more details, see [MySQL's documentation](https://dev.mysql.com/doc/connector-j/en/connector-j-usagenotes-known-issues-limitations.html).